DCF0708/VBA_Stocks_Analysis/Project Resources/README.md

 Screenshots reveal that the refactored *Challenge code* runs approximately ***8.7 times faster*** than the *Module 2* code on the same data set.
 As the data set grows, so will the difference between the times.

 ## Closing Statements
 Refactoring code is the best way to assure the codes' efficiency and longevity.
-There are quite literally zero downsides to refactoring.
-The programmer becomes more acquainted with the code which in turn allows for more time to discover optimizations resulting in a cleaner running easier to read code.
+The programmer becomes more acquainted with the code which in turn allows for more time to discover optimizations resulting in a clean-running easier to read code.
 Refactoring means Steve can now approach new clients backed with effective data and confidence in the programs' ability to handle vast data sets in a timely manor. *Module 2* code was a means to accomplish the short term goals set by the user, this acted as the road map to accomplish the long term goal of handling bigger client's data.
+The only downside to refactoring applies to this project as well as coding in general.
+Refactoring is a time consuming process that can many times lack a definite indicator of just how long it may take.
+This could present an issue for extremely time-sensitive projects, however proper exercise of time management and scope analysis can do a great deal to shed light on what needs to be done.